Unstructured-IO/unstructured/docs/source/bricks.rst

 ---------------------

 ``partition_via_api`` allows users to partition documents using the hosted Unstructured API.
 The API partitions documents using the automatic ``partition`` function.
-Currently, the API supports all filetypes except for RTF and EPUBs.
 This is helpful if you're hosting the API yourself or running it locally through a container.
 You can pass in your API key using the ``api_key`` kwarg.
 You can use the ``content_type`` kwarg to pass in the MIME